 Sacharja Cunningham, Lynn Mayo, Bret Olsen, Ben Salzman

-Professor Horrowitz’s new course on quantum computing will provide an opportunity for career-bound students in physics and related disciplines to connect the esoteric world of quantum mechanics with the practical world of computer engineering.
+Professor Horowitz’s new course on quantum computing will provide an opportunity for career-bound students in physics and related disciplines to connect the esoteric world of quantum mechanics with the practical world of computer engineering.
 An important component of the class will be to introduce students without any programming experience to coding by writing small scripts in Python.
-Students will develop these programming skills through online, interactive tutorials developed by Horrowitz and LITS instructional designers.
+Students will develop these programming skills through online, interactive tutorials developed by Horowitz and LITS instructional designers.
 In addition, students will be using a course blog to communicate their learning processes with one another.

 Glynis Asu, Doug Higgins, Ben Salzman

 In her 100-level figure drawing course (ART 160) Professor Kuharic will ask her students to go beyond the traditional tools and forms of drawing to learn how 3D printing technology maps and plots two-dimensional information mathematically into physically realized objects.
 Students will first produce carefully articulated two-dimensional drawings in multiple perspectives, from which contemporary anatomical casts will be 3D printed.
 Through the process of scanning their drawings, students will gain a better understanding of proportion, perspective, geometric form and the visual effects of light and shadow.
 Their 3D printed models will form the beginning of a teaching collection of models for students of drawing, painting, sculpture and anatomy.